 Preparing for Your Child’s Surgery

-We want your family's experience at Johns Hopkins Children's Center to be a positive one.
-Therefore, we are providing you with the information and resources you need to know to prepare children of all ages for what occurs before, during and after surgery.
+We want your family’s experience at Johns Hopkins Children’s Center to be a positive one.
+The information and resources below will help you prepare children of all ages for what occurs before, during and after surgery.

 Preparing for Surgery at Johns Hopkins Children's Center